denodrivers/postgres/docs/README.md

 creates automatically.
 You can manually set the protocol used by using the `host_type` property in the client options

+In order to connect to the socket you can pass the path as a host in the client initialization.
+Alternatively, you can specify the port the database is listening on and the parent folder as a host, this way the client will try and guess the name for the socket file based on postgres defaults

+Instead of requiring net access, to connect an IPC socket you need read and write permissions to the socket file (You may need read permissions to the whole folder containing the socket in case you only specified the socket folder as a path)

 If you provide no host when initializing a client it will instead look in your `/tmp` folder for the socket file to try and connect (In some Linux distributions such as Debian, the default route for the socket file is